Have questions? We’ve got answers.

 Can I own property in Mexico if I am not Mexican?
 What are my rights?

 Yes, non-Mexican citizens may obtain direct ownership of property in the interior of Mexico.
 Here in Baja, it’s a little different.
 By Mexican law, properties within 50 km of any ocean front and 100 km of any border cannot be sold directly to foreigners, and are acquired via a bank trust, called a fideicomiso.
 Since most Baja property falls within that zone, you will most likely need a fideicomiso to purchase your property.
 With a fideicomiso, you still own the property, but the title is held in a trust by the bank.
 As the beneficiary of the trust, you have all the rights of ownership of the property, including the right to build on and improve your property, or sell it at any time.
 You will also provide secondary beneficiaries who will inherit the property without requiring a will or probate.
 You can also buy a property outright (and avoid the use of a trust) through the establishment of a Mexican corporation, however, there are multiple legal steps required in order to use this approach, and it’s best to consult a local attorney for guidance if you choose to go this route.
+In all transactions regarding the purchase and sale of real property, your real estate broker is obliged to ensure that they are carried out in accordance with the provisions of the Federal Consumer Protection Law (LFPC), and therefore acknowledges that consumers have the following rights:

 Can the Mexican government confiscate my land?